Having tests for sarcomas

 At the hospital

-To begin with you may be seen by a specialist at a general hospital for more tests.
-If your GP suspects you have a soft tissue sarcoma you may be referred directly to a sarcoma specialist.
+To begin with you may may see a specialist at a general hospital for more tests.
+If your GP suspects you have a soft tissue sarcoma, they may refer you directly to a sarcoma specialist.

 Your hospital doctor will examine you and arrange for some of the following tests: